ifranco/academic-kickstart/content/project/augmented-reality/index.md

 Later we started experimenting with human input interaction and the possibilities people becoming actors inside the AR simulation.
 {{< figure src="antao.png" title="Our collaborator Antão Almada, playing with virtual water and bubbles." lightbox="true" >}}

-Around 2008 we had built a product called virtual sightseeing, an AR kiosk that displayed a layer of information over the scenery of touristic attraction sites.
+Around 2008 we had built a product called virtual sightseeing, an AR kiosk that displayed a layer of information over the scenery of tourist attraction sites.
 This kiosk turned 360 degrees and contained a touch screen, motorized cameras with zoom/tilt and a GSM data connection.

 {{< figure src="vss.jpg" title="Virtual Sightseeing: an AR kiosk for touristic viewpoints." lightbox="true" >}}